 Baked oatmeal is one of my favorite breakfasts because it can be made in advance, and portions reheated as needed.
 It’s perfect for busy mornings.
 No standing over the stove stirring a pot of oatmeal.
 Simply combine the dry ingredients, combine the wet ingredients, place in a casserole dish, and bake.
 You can eat it fresh from the oven, or refrigerate it for later.

-The oatmeal is creamy with a subtle pumpkin flavor.
+This oatmeal is creamy with a pumpkin flavor and spices throughout.
 It’s studded with dried cranberries and topped with brown sugar-cinnamon pecans.
 It’s a big bowl of warm fall flavors!
 The perfect way to start the day.